Healing Defective Traces

 strategies described in the previous section.
 In each case, it will be

-necessary to include the typical YAML separator ---
+necessary to include the typical YAML separator --- to indicate the

 different sections of the file.